-Amino acid (AA) nutritional testing aids in the identification of dietary protein adequacy and amino acid balance, gastrointestinal dysfunctions, forms of protein intolerance, vitamin and mineral deficiencies, renal and hepatic dysfunction, psychiatric abnormalities, susceptibility to inflammatory response and oxidative stress, reduced detoxification capacity and many other inherent and acquired disorders in AA metabolism.
-Plasma is traditionally used to assess the status of essential AA while urine analysis provides more information regarding AA wasting and aberrant metabolism associated with co-factor insufficiencies.
+Amino acid (AA) analysis aids in the identification of dietary protein adequacy and amino acid balance, gastrointestinal dysfunctions, forms of protein intolerance, vitamin and mineral deficiencies, renal and hepatic dysfunction, psychiatric abnormalities, susceptibility to inflammatory response and oxidative stress, reduced detoxification capacity and many other inherent and acquired disorders in AA metabolism.
+Plasma is traditionally used to assess the status of essential AA while urine analysis provides more information regarding AA wasting and aberrant metabolism associated with co-factor insufficiencies. [ LEARN MORE]

 5 to 7 days

 Note: Turnaround times on results are an estimate and are not guaranteed.
 The lab may need additional time due to holidays, confirmation/repeat testing, etc. You can contact us to discuss when your results should be ready.

 Click any analyte name for additional clinical information, including reference ranges, specimen collection, stability and rejection criteria.

 List price applies when filing with insurance or Medicare, or when billing a patient directly.
 Prompt payment pricing applies when billing to a physician account or prepayment is received with the test.

 Doctor's Data offers profiles containing multiple analytes. *Multiple analytes may be billed under a single CPT code.
 Many analytes can be ordered individually.
 Pricing may vary.
 Click on a specific analyte for more information or read our detailed billing and payment policies.

 The CPT codes listed on our website are for informational purposes only.
 This information is our interpretation of CPT coding requirements and may not necessarily be correct.
 You are advised to consult the CPT Coding Manual published by the American Medical Association.
 Doctor's Data, Inc. takes no responsibility for billing errors due to your use of any CPT information from our website.